 Job claims for Nova Scotia’s $60-million investment in plant “unrealistic”

-June 23, 2014 by Michael Tutton and Keith Doucette The Canadian Press
+By Michael Tutton and Keith Doucette The Canadian Press

 The Nova Scotia government was told seven months after committing $60 million to a wind tower manufacturing plant that claims of 500 jobs to be created within three years were “unrealistic,” say documents obtained by The Canadian Press.